Can a landlord refuse pets?

 Are landlords allowed to refuse pets?

-Yes — under current tenancy law in England and Wales, landlords can refuse pets if the tenancy agreement contains a no-pets clause.
-Unless there's written permission or the agreement explicitly allows pets, tenants do not have the right to keep animals in the property.
+Under current tenancy law in England and Wales, landlords can refuse pets if the tenancy agreement contains a “no pets” clause.
+Without written permission or a clause allowing pets, tenants do not have an automatic right to keep animals.

 What does the model tenancy agreement say?